|Amsterdam City Hall, April 1, 2001 - Photo by Rex Wockner|

 In June 2018, a family court in Cuenca ruled in two cases that two same-sex couples would be allowed to marry as soon as the court issued its ruling in written form.
 The judges based their decisions on the January 2018 Inter-American Court of Human Rights marriage-equality ruling and Ecuador's constitution.
 An appeals court overturned one of the rulings in September 2018, saying the issue should be dealt with by the National Assembly or the Constitutional Court.

-An anti-marriage-equality bill is advancing through the unicameral Congress.
+An anti-marriage-equality bill cleared two of three readings in the unicameral Congress and remains pending.
 Even though marriage is already defined in law as between a man and a woman, Bill 5272, Law for Protection of Life and Family, explicitly bans marriage for same-sex couples — contravening the January 2018 marriage-equality ruling by the Inter-American Court of Human Rights, which is binding on Guatemala.
 Should the bill pass, activists say they will sue in the Constitutional Court and, if they lose, go to the Inter-American system.